ns14/ns14.github.io/lab12.md

 allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Although it is dissapointing that I wasn't able to fully implement Lab 12 on my robot, it goes to show that hardware functionality is just as important as the theory that goes behind most robotics.
+Although it is disappointing that I wasn't able to fully implement Lab 12 on my robot, it goes to show that hardware functionality is just as important as the theory that goes behind most robotics.
 Overall, I had a great time taking this class and have learned a lot!!
 Huge thank you to Jonathan + the TAs for making this class what it was!!